Page 326 - ALTA Endorsements Guide

 of the travelled way need not be located.

 iii.
-Visible evidence of physical access (e.g., curb cuts, driveways) to any abutting streets, highways, or other public or private ways.
+Evidence of physical access (including vehicular access such as curb cuts and driveways) to any abutting streets, highways, or other

 iv.
 The location and character of vehicular, pedestrian, or other forms of access by other than the apparent occupants of the surveyed property